About the Shalom Tenants Alliance

 - When you pay your rent, send it via Certified Mail.
 Always request a written receipt.

-are documented in writing and sent to the landlord via Certified Mail.
+- Make sure all communications with the landlord, including repair requests, are documented in writing and sent to the landlord via Certified Mail.

 - Always have a witness if the landlord or his agent enters your apartment.

-repairs, call 3-1-1 to file complaints.
-Keep a log of the dates, times,
+- If (when) the landlord fails to provide maintenance or repairs, call 3-1-1 to file complaints.
+Keep a log of the dates, times, and complaint numbers.

 "If I Just Keep to Myself, Won't the Shaloms Leave Me Alone?"